ycashfoundation/ycash-website/docs/about.md

 Ycash is a digital currency, like Bitcoin or Zcash.

-In fact, the software for Ycash is based on the software for Zcash, which in turn is based the software for Bitcoin.
+In fact, the software for Ycash is based on the software for Zcash, which in turn is based on the software for Bitcoin.

-Like Bitcoin and Zcash, the total supply of Ycash is forever capped a 21 million coins.
+Like Bitcoin and Zcash, the total supply of Ycash is forever capped at 21 million coins.
 So, unlike government-issued paper cash, you never have to worry about inflation devaluing your Ycash.